up42/docs/source/going-further/restricted-blocks-tutorial.rst

 data and/or processing blocks that **might** have additional restrictions.

  \1.
 Data access restrictions.
-Due to the **sensitivity** of the data
-     or results provided by an algorithm.
+     The data or results provided by an algorithm.
 For instance, some types of data provide very detailed information about a certain aspect of the world, e.g., a very detailed elevation model that can potentially be used for unauthorized or unclear purposes.

  \2.
 Commercial use restrictions.
      The data or algorithm provider
      might impose restrictions on the use of the data being provided.
 For example, they might have a previous commercial agreement with some entity and they want to make sure